Skip to content. | Skip to navigation

 The Physical Therapy program does hire students approved for Federal Work-Study.
 However, scholarships are not available at this time.
 Students must follow all instructions and sign the required promissory note before funds can be released.
 The Financial Aid Office will not complete its verification of aid to incoming students until after registration for the first summer of the program has been processed.

-4. Is housing available?
+Is housing available?

 Housing is not available on the Brookdale Campus, where the Physical Therapy Program is located.
-However, you should contact the Residence LIfe office of Hunter College (481-4310) or their website the Residence Life website for assistance with locating housing.
+However, you should contact the Residence Life office of Hunter College (481-4310) or their website the Residence Life website for assistance with locating housing.

 Applicants who do not have a degree from an English-speaking country must obtain a passing grade on the Test of English as a Foreign Language (TOEFL).
-We also require the GRE, but do not have a specific cutoff score.
-We use these scores, coupled with all application documents, to determine admission.

-Class of 2020 Class of 2021 Class of 2022 2020-2022 average
+Class of 2021 Class of 2022 Class of 2023 2022-23 average

 Initial Class Size 32